 Most people in sports agree that momentum is important.
 For years, fans, pundits, coaches and players have stressed just how crucial it is for a team – but what happens when that momentum stops?
 How can a team overcome a loss or even series of losses and get back into a groove?

-After suffering a big loss in their Six Nations opener with France this weekend, there is no doubt that the England rugby team (and their fans) will be asking themselves these questions ahead of their next four matches.
+After Germany's 0-1 defeat to France in their first match of the 2021 Euros, there is no doubt that the Germany football team (and their fans) will be asking themselves these questions ahead of the rest of the tournament.
 So, we thought we’d share with you our sport psychologists’ 6 favourite ways to help your team bounce back from failures:

 Confidence is key

 In sport, no other quality is so elusive yet so important.
 After losing, a team’s confidence is likely to suffer.
 The key to overcoming this is to acknowledge it, rather than turning away – and there are many strategies that can enhance confidence.
 We suggest you…